leroyleow/docker-course/docs/Section01/02-Building-Container-Images.md

 ENV <key>=<value>
 ENV username=admin
 ENV username=admin database=wordpress tableprefix=wp
+ENV PHPVERSION=7 [To change version, amend in the dockerfile]
 ```
 ## Dockerfile Best Practices
 * You should try to get into the habit of using a .dockerignore file.
 We will cover the .dockerignore file in the Building Docker images section of this chapter; it will seem very familiar if you are used to using a .gitignore file.
 It will essentially ignore the items you specified in the file during the build process.